nf-core/funcscan/paper/paper.md

 Researchers often use multiple tools to maximize detection sensitivity during genomic screening for potential gene candidates, as each tool uses different search algorithms and microbial metabolite databases.
 However, heterogeneous installations, inputs, and execution interfaces of these standalone tools impede scalability, and decrease reproducibility due to user-error when executed manually.
-Additionally, output formats are not standardized, making cross-comparison of results between tools and databases difficult and requiring inefficient manual postprocessing and inspection.
+Additionally, output formats are not standardised, making cross-comparison of results between tools and databases difficult and requiring inefficient manual postprocessing and inspection.

 The current need for manual execution and postprocessing impacts the discovery of new drugs.
 The rise of multidrug resistant bacteria [@ventola_antibiotic_2015; @perry_prehistory_2016; @rascovan_exploring_2016] and reduction of global surveillance in healthcare and agriculture pose major threats to global health [@murray_global_2022; @world_health_organization_global_2022].